edgeros/vscode-edgeros/README.md

 ### Create a project

-You can create an EdgerOS sample project from our built-in templates
+You can create an EdgerOS sample project from our built-in templates.
+Note: due to [Github rate limit](https://docs.github.com/en/developers/apps/building-github-apps/rate-limits-for-github-apps), **it might fail when retrieve remote templates**.

 ![create project](resources/media/create-project.gif)